 Drink this mixture first thing in the morning.
-Try this for three months and see how much better you feel.
+Try this for a few weeks and see how much better you feel!

 (It's great for plants, too!)

 Charcoal powder must be stored in a tightly sealed container because it also absorbs impurities from the atmosphere.
 If kept in a glass jar or can, charcoal will store indefinitely.
 Mason jars with seals are ideal for storage.

 Charcoal for external use - The Charcoal Poultice (Paste)

 Externally, charcoal is effective for itchy skin, infections, gangrenous ulcers, insect bites and stings.
 Charcoal poultices or band aids draw toxins and poisons out through the skin tissue.